Tinker Bell Parent Guide

-Tinker Bell is rated G
+Why is Tinker Bell rated G?
+Tinker Bell is rated G by the MPAA

 The magical world of Pixie Hollow, a hitherto unknown corner of Neverland, comes to life in this animated, direct-to-dvd movie.
 Tinker Bell, a newborn fairy, soon learns that amidst the beauty there are also some dangers, like predatory hawks (one tries to catch her with his talons) and scurrying thistles that sting or trample anything in their path.
 The little nymph also shows off her legs in a short mini-skirt and others wear shoulder-baring outfits.
 Some of the characters lie about the completion of chores and the whereabouts of a friend, but responsibility is accepted after a major calamitous event.
 A character treats another spitefully.

 Page last updated October 26, 2009